henningte/hklmirs/README.md

 #### Reproduce the analyses

-To reproduce the analyses for the paper, open the Rstudio project included in this research compendium and run the Rmarkdown script in `analysis/paper/001-paper-main.rmd`.
+To reproduce the analyses for the paper, open the RStudio project included in this research compendium and run the Rmarkdown script in `analysis/paper/001-paper-main.rmd`.